 Anyone who imagines that humans can achieve peace on earth without God is believing the lie that man can achieve power and control over evil without God.
 Humans are egotistical, covetous, and hard-hearted and will always exploit and enslave others.
 (Fair warning, this depiction of gang violence is too close to home for some to handle, also, some of what my granddaughter calls “private language.”
-Bear in mind, what we sheltered people can’t bear to vicariously view is what too many people experience in real life.)
+Bear in mind, what we sheltered people can’t bear to vicariously view is what too many people are forced to experience in real life.)

 Lauding archeological remains as a sign of high culture while ignoring the exploitation and enslavement of the people whose resources were used to build those palaces and monuments is a disturbing manifestation of the hardness of human hearts.
 The Hunger Games strips away the veneer of respectability of contemporary – yes, contemporary – society and exposes the real face of selfishness that inevitably results in cruelty.

 Starting with just one set of parents, and calculating from a modest population growth rate of 2.5%, by 1,000 AM (years after Adam), or about 2,800 BC (before Christ), there would have been 3+ billion people, equal to the population of the entire world after WWII.
-Interestingly, a map of the receding glaciers at the end of the last ice age, which may be evidence of creation day/night catastrophism discussed previously, corresponds to a population map of the earliest stages of human history.
+Interestingly, a map of the receding glaciers at the end of the last ice age, which may be evidence of creation day / night catastrophism discussed previously, corresponds to a population map of the earliest stages of human history.
 Archeological evidence shows that the humanity spread throughout and filled the center of the earth with civilizations.

 And all of them eerily similar.
 The legend of Atlantis is at the center of it all, and is one source of information about the observable common roots of civilizations around the world during this era.